Survey Highlights Value of a Long-Term View of Risk in the Boardroom

 Alignment is an important opportunity for boards.
 A relevant point for directors is the significant disparity in risk perspectives among CEOs and team members in the C-suite.
-This suggests the need for dialogue at the highest levels of the organization to ensure that everyone is on the same page about the most important risks that should command the organization’s focus and finite resources.
+This suggests the need for dialogue at the highest levels of the organisation to ensure that everyone is on the same page about the most important risks that should command the organisation’s focus and finite resources.

-The executive summary of the study summarizes the 2022 and 2031 top risks and offers an analysis of the perceptions about specific risk issues.
-It also provides key questions as a call to action for board members and executive management to consider that can serve as a diagnostic to evaluate and improve their organization’s risk assessment and management processes.
+The executive summary of the study summarises the 2022 and 2031 top risks and offers an analysis of the perceptions about specific risk issues.
+It also provides key questions as a call to action for board members and executive management to consider that can serve as a diagnostic to evaluate and improve their organisation’s risk assessment and management processes.

 Given the speed of disruptive change reflected in the survey results, there are three key questions for boards to consider: